Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 3. Sphera Sustainability Suite (GaBi)

 A long-established LCA software with specific modules for GHG inventories.
-It is well suited for industrial organizations with high technical complexity.
+It is well suited for industrial organisations with high technical complexity.

 Key strengths: